Field-Effect-LLC/RDP-BattMon/README.md

 In the future, I plan to make installation easier for less technical users.
 For the time being, you need to install the following registry key:

 	HKEY_CURRENT_USER\Software\Microsoft\Terminal Server Client\Default\AddIns\BattMon

+___Note___ `regedit.exe` must be run as a standard user, not as an administrator, or mstsc will not detect the key when it is run as a standard user.

 Then, add a string value to the `BattMon` Key: